Ganzzi/NFT-Collection/README.md

 ![Alt text](./src/assets/img/Screenshot.png "Demo")

 # Desciption
 Welcome to NFT Collection, a web application enable user to create their own NFTs, also list NFTs into the marketplace to sell, update price, remove from the marketplace.
 This project was built as part of a coding challenge and serves as a showcase for my coding abilities.
+My achievement: https://dacade.org/achievements/f056bb1e-9f92-49bc-82d1-8f301152c792

 # Feature
 - Create new NFT collections and tokens